aj83854/impydance/README.md

 # project-load-impedance
-Simple script that takes a specified normalized or complex value and calculates its
+A simple script that takes a specified normalized or complex value and calculates its load impedance.